New: our first western shirt and 4 look ideas

 (Photo by Michael Ochs Archives/Getty Images)

 This photo is important to me because it served as inspiration .
-I really like what it looks like: a shirt open on the chest, the sleeves rolled up and a Panama hat in one hand.
-There is a spirit of independence that coexists with real relaxation.
+I really like what it conveys: an open shirt on the torso, rolled up sleeves and a panama hat in his hand.
+There is a kind of spirit of independence that coexists with a real relaxation.

 In France, it was Serge Gainsbourg who regularly wore the western shirt with a suit, a powerful and elegant outfit: